MederD/terraform_lab/README.md

 * Create 2 or more subnets with AZ.

 [RDS DB in private subnet with public bastion host](https://github.com/MederD/terraform_sprintqa/tree/main/database_terraform)
+Create EC2 instance in public subnet and RDS instance in private subnet:
 * Mapped AMI images for other regions.
 * Create 2 or more subnets with AZ (public and private)
 * RDS instance in private subnet